alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 - Make figure! for modelling results.
 Or a table??
-	- Possibly show as supplemental table the ranked table of models by BIC or adjR^2
+	- Possibly show as supplemental table the ranked table of models by BIC or adjR^2 -use random forest for delay data alone to see what features stand out
+	- how do these OTUs differ from the model built based on the original data set?
+	- correlation calculations for the delay data
 - Consider rerunning model using higher level taxonomy!!!

 - The criteria for picking the otus, these results can be listed in supplementary tables possibly.
 	- **12/1/14, made file with info for table, now make pretty**
 - Consider rerunning the model building code using a bigger candidate list